Service Dogs in Schools

-Please keep in mind that this topic is full of murky areas, and in regard to children bringing a Service Dog to school, even the “courts have been inconsistent in their rulings, suggesting interpretation of the law is often based on misunderstanding.”
+Please keep in mind that this topic is full of murky areas, and in regard to children bringing a service dog to school, even the “courts have been inconsistent in their rulings, suggesting interpretation of the law is often based on misunderstanding.”
 So feel free to take my interpretations and opinions about this topic with a grain of salt.
 After all, if even the courts haven’t settled on their interpretation, how can we predict with any certainty how policies are going to be applied?
-At the very least, this page explains what I feel the current understanding of the law is.
+At the very least, while I'm not a lawyer, this page explains what, in my research and experience, I feel the current understanding of the law is.

 The Child: For any student, school is difficult enough as it is.
 Asking a child to do two difficult things at once—such as doing schoolwork and dealing with their service dog—is often unrealistic.
 So if the child does bring the dog to school, it’s important that the child has both the cognitive and emotional skills to deal with the dog entirely on their own.
 For instance, when other students wish to pet the dog, they should be able to insist that the other students don't do so.
 The student must be able to take the dog out to potty during their lunch break.
 These kinds of skills are not likely to be present in any child, much less one with a disability severe enough to warrant a service dog.
 We believe it's just too much to ask of a kiddo.

 The Dog: If a dog is brought to school, a person is basically asking the dog to do an eight-hour down-stay, which is very challenging.
 If a particular dog can handle it, that’s fantastic, but it’s important to keep in mind that there are many well-qualified service dogs who wouldn’t be comfortable working such a long day.